Fedihosting-Foundation-Forks/fep/fep/5a4f/fep-5a4f.md

 Online organizations (such as FOSS projects) often find themselves in the position where they need to make collective decisions, with no real organization-wide polling option.

-This FEP intends to solve that by introducing [[ActivityPub]] types and properties to allow for federated and democratic votes.
+This FEP intends to solve that by introducing [[ActivityStreams 2.0]] types and properties to allow for federated and democratic votes.

 ## Requirements
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this specification are to be interpreted as described in [[RFC-2119]].

-## Scope
+## Motivation

-The scope of this FEP is to define the basic behaviour and data of votes.
+Management of democratic online organizations is currently very hard.
+There's no one platform that all people have that supports advanced democratic votes, and there's no single platform that supports automatically applying the results of a vote.

+This FEP intends to fix that, by introducing a specification for federated votes built on [[ActivityStreams 2.0]], and designed to be used together with [[ActivityPub]].

 It is outside the scope of this FEP to handle vote creation, nor authorization.